TinyRickXD/ROK-K1627/27k6/ark.md

 # Ark of Osiris roles, guide and rules for K627

-> You can use locked commanders in osiris if you wish to utilize them and wanna be rally leader contact me in game.
+> You can use locked commanders in osiris if you wish to utilize them and wanna be rally leader contact me via discord.

 ---